 - It is more common in men than in women.

 - Gout usually develops in middle age; women usually do not develop gout before menopause.

-- Rarely, younger people develop the disease; however, if they do, the disease tends to be worse than when it develops in middle age.
+- Less frequently, younger people develop the disease; however, if they do, the disease tends to be worse than when it develops in middle age.

 What are the symptoms of gout?

 The most common symptom of gout is pain in the affected joint, such as the big toe.
 Gout flares often start suddenly at night, and the intense pain may wake you up.
-In addition, your joint may feel swollen, red, warm, and stiff.
+In addition, your joint may feel swollen, red, and warm.